 Thai Massaman Curry is traditionally served with steamed Jasmine rice.
 You can serve with the following varieties based on your preference:

 - White Jasmine Rice: Simple, fragrant rice ready in 30 minutes.
-You can also make it with pot-in-pot following the instructions above.
+You can also make it using a pot-in-pot, following the instructions above.

-- Brown Jasmine Rice: This is a healthier version of white Jasmine rice.
-It has the same nutty flavor and fragrance of a traditional Jasmine rice, but has almost 4 times the fiber than white rice.
+- Brown Jasmine Rice: A high-fiber version of white Jasmine rice.
+It has the same nutty flavor and aroma as traditional Jasmine rice but contains almost 4 times the fiber of white rice.

-- Cauliflower Rice: My husband and I like to eat a low-carb meal, so we eat it with shredded cauliflower rice that's comes together in 10 minutes.
+- Cauliflower Rice: My husband and I like to eat low-carb meals, so we make it with cauliflower rice that comes together in 10 minutes.

 Store any leftover curry in an airtight container in the fridge for 3-4 days.
-To reheat, heat in a skillet until bubbling, or microwave it for 1-2 minutes.
+To reheat, heat in a skillet over medium heat until bubbling, or microwave for 1-2 minutes.

-Make it Vegan/Vegetarian: You can make this curry vegan and vegetarian by substituting chicken with extra-firm tofu.
-Since tofu is already cooked, add it after cooking the curry, along with beans and broccoli.
-That will give it enough time to absorb the flavors of the curry.
+- Make it Vegan/Vegetarian: You can make this curry vegan and vegetarian by substituting chicken with extra-firm tofu.
+Since tofu is already cooked, add it after the curry is cooked, along with broccoli.
+That will give it enough time to absorb the curry's flavors.

-Shrimp: Since shrimp cooks pretty quickly, cook the curry first, open the lid and then add the shrimp, along with the beans.
-Simmer on saute mode for 3-4 mins, or until the shrimp cooks through.
+- Add Shrimp: Since shrimp cook quickly, cook the curry until the vegetables are tender, then open the lid and add the shrimp and broccoli.
+Simmer on saute mode for about 3-4 mins, or until the shrimp is cooked through and opaque.

-Beef: If using beef, increase the pressure cooking time to 30 minutes.
-Skip the baby corn and add it towards the end along with green beans.
+- Add Beef: If using beef, increase the pressure cooking time to 30 minutes.
+Skip the baby corn and add it towards the end, along with green beans and broccoli.
 Follow the remaining instructions.

 Recipe Tips & Notes

-- Coconut Milk: Any good thick full-fat coconut milk will work in this curry.
-If you use light coconut milk, please know that your curry will not thicken.
+- Coconut Milk: Any good, thick, full-fat coconut milk will work in this curry.
+If you use light coconut milk, please know that your curry will not thicken and won't be as creamy.

 - Make it Vegetarian: You can make this curry 100% vegetarian by swapping the chicken with extra-firm tofu chunks or paneer cubes.

-- Customize the Vegetables: Veggies that go well are squash chunks, zucchini, and snow peas.
-You can even add a cup or so of any frozen veggie medley you have on hand.
-If adding potatoes, add them with the chicken.
+- Customize the Vegetables: Other veggies that go well are bell pepper chunks, zucchini, and snow peas.
+You can even add any frozen veggie medley you have on hand.
+If adding potatoes, add them with the chicken so they cook through.

 Frequently Asked Questions

-Unlike other Thai curries, Massaman curry originated in southern Thailand and shared influences from Malaysian and Indian cuisine.
-It includes whole spices and the use of peanuts to make the curry paste.
+Unlike other Thai curries, Massaman curry originated in southern Thailand and was influenced by Malaysian and Indian cuisines.
+It includes whole spices and peanuts in the curry paste.

-Massaman Curry sauce is made with a combination of massaman curry paste and coconut milk.
-The curry paste is made using coriander, cumin, nutmeg, cinnamon, and cloves among other ingredients like red chilies, lemongrass, and peanuts.
+Massaman Curry sauce is made with a combination of Massaman curry paste and coconut milk.
+The curry paste is made with coriander, cumin, nutmeg, cinnamon, and cloves, along with other ingredients such as red chilies, lemongrass, and peanuts.

 These recipes are part of the Asian Recipes Collection: